Semester in San Francisco

 A hands-on experiential program that explores entrepreneurship through the lense of design thinking —a human-centered approach to innovation that integrates people, technology and business.
 Expanded curriculum now offers opportunities to focus on finance or social enterprise.
 Students may also be eligible to take a biotechnology course.
 Working with their advisors, students have the option to take courses as electives or work towards an Entrepreneurship Concentration in San Francisco.
 The program is open to all Northeastern students.
 Interested candidates are encouraged to submit a request for information or contact Naeem Zafar directly at firstname.lastname@example.org and Lauren Desantis at email@example.com.

 Students take sixteen credits with the following options.
 Students work with advisors to determine fit and selection.

 To be offered in San Francisco:

-Independent Study: You can apply for an independent study, including an internship from amongst a list of participating companies.
-This independent work will build upon the foundations provided to you in the classroom.
+Independent Study: You can apply for an internship at one of the selected companies (20 hours per week – unpaid) or pursue an independent study working closely with an instructor if you plan to work on your own startup idea.
+This independent work will build upon the foundation provided to you in the classroom.

 Extracurricular and Experiential Student Activities